dusrdev/Sharpify/Sharpify.CommandLineInterface/README.md

 # Sharpify.CommandLineInterface

-`Sharpify.CommandLineInterface` is a high performance, reflection free and AOT-ready framework for creating command line interfaces, with a configurable output writer and no direct dependency to `System.Console` enabling it to be embedded and used with inputs from any source.
+`Sharpify.CommandLineInterface` is a high performance, reflection free and AOT-ready framework for creating command line interfaces, with a configurable output writer and no direct dependency to `System.Console` enabling it to be embedded, used with inputs from any source and output to any source.

 Most other command line frameworks in c# use `reflection` to provide their "magic" such as generating help text, and providing input validation, `Sharpify.CommandLineInterface` instead uses compile time implemented metadata and static resolve of said metadata for this. each command, must implement the `Command` abstract class, part of which will be to set the command metadata, the main entry `CliRunner` also has an application level metadata object that can be customized in the `CliBuilder` process, using those, `Sharpify.CommandLineInterface` can resolve and format that metadata to generate an output similar to the other frameworks.